AVT Market Cap Hits $2.79 Million (AVT)

-AVT (AVT) traded flat against the U.S. dollar during the 1 day period ending at 9:00 AM E.T. on April 20th.
-During the last seven days, AVT has traded flat against the U.S. dollar.
-One AVT coin can now be bought for $0.46 or 0.00000958 BTC on popular cryptocurrency exchanges.
-AVT has a total market capitalization of $2.79 million and approximately $173,262.00 worth of AVT was traded on exchanges in the last 24 hours.
+AVT (AVT) traded flat against the U.S. dollar during the twenty-four hour period ending at 7:00 AM Eastern on April 21st.
+In the last seven days, AVT has traded flat against the U.S. dollar.
+One AVT coin can currently be bought for about $0.46 or 0.00000958 BTC on popular exchanges.
+AVT has a market cap of $2.79 million and approximately $173,262.00 worth of AVT was traded on exchanges in the last day.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.